OCA/maintainer-tools/CONTRIBUTING.md

 Pull requests can be closed if:

-* the contributor has not replied to the comments for 6 months
+* there is no activity for 6 months

 ## Github